abhishekpankaj/CARBON-DIOXIDE-CAPTURE/README.md

 # CARBON-DIOXIDE-CAPTURE
-Predicted mole fraction of CO2 captured in lab processed DES
+Predicted mole fraction of CO2 captured in lab processed DES and its mean absolute error is calculated along with it.